Key Staff

 Drew Roman

-Director of Educational Technology, Arthur C. Clarke Institute for Space Education
+Director of Educational Technology, National Center for Earth and Space Science Education

-Drew Roman is the primary driver of information technology at the Center, from providing the core IT infrastructure to handling the Center’s internet operations, to making the most of newer technologies such as social media.
-Drew has over 16 years of enterprise-level IT experience and is an Air Force veteran.
-He is also the Owner and Principal Consultant of Decisive IT, Inc., an IT consulting firm located in Columbia, MD, focused on efficient IT infrastructure practices.
+Drew Roman is the primary driver of information technology at the Center, from providing the core IT infrastructure, handling the Center’s internet operations to leveraging social media.
+Drew has over 20 years of enterprise-level IT experience and is an Air Force veteran.
+When not working with NCESSE, Drew acts as Senior Manager, Cloud Operations at Deltek, Inc. an enterprise software company focused on the needs of project-oriented businesses.
 His passion for science, technology, engineering and space exploration fuels his enthusiasm for helping to inspire the next generation of explorers.

 LinkedIn: http://www.linkedin.com/in/drewroman